cms-dev/cms/docs/Installation.rst

     # https://aur.archlinux.org/packages/libcgroup/
     # https://aur.archlinux.org/packages/sgi-stl-doc/

-    # Only if you will use pip/virtualenv to install python dependecies
+    # Only if you will use pip/virtualenv to install python dependencies
     sudo pacman -S postgresql-libs libcups libyaml

     # Optional